pagkly/Zed/Investopedia4/How Sampling Errors Work.md

 ### Factoring in Non-Sampling Errors

 XYZ also wants to avoid [[non-sampling errors]](https://www.investopedia.com/terms/n/non-samplingerror.asp) that are caused by human error, such as a mistake made in the survey process.
-If one group of consumers only watches five hours of video programming a week and is included in the survey, that decision is a non-sampling error.
+If one group of consumers only watches five hours of video programming a week and is included in the survey, that decision is a [[Non-Sampling Error|non-sampling error]].
 Asking questions that are biased is another type of error.